LaraHack/linflows_model_implementation/queries/sparql_basic.md

 } GROUP BY ?article ?part ORDER BY ?article ?part
 ```

-### 6. {How many high impact comments that needed to be addressed were not addressed?}

-### 7. What are important points that need fixing?
+### 6. What are important points that need fixing?

 ```
 PREFIX doco: <http://purl.org/spar/doco/>